autoplot/documentation/javadoc/org/das2/qds/demos/PlasmaModel.md

+# org.das2.qds.demos.PlasmaModel

-# org.das2.qds.demos.PlasmaModelModel of plasma distribution function for given density, temperature, speed.
+Model of plasma distribution function for given density, temperature, speed.
  A java.util.Random object is passed in so that the data may be reproducible (by using a given starting seed).

-PlasmaModel( )
+# PlasmaModel( )

 ***